DevOps-and-Cloud-based-Software/assignment-1/README.md

 from swagger_server.service.student_service import *
 ```

-And in the 'add_student' student method we add the 'add(body)' in the rerun statement so now the method becomes :
+In the 'add_student' method we add the 'add(body)' in the rerun statement, so now the method becomes :

 ```python
 def add_student(body=None):  # noqa: E501